 This technique can be used if you are going through delivery in a hospital as it is neutral towards the means that are used to bring your child into the world.
 So, this technique can help you regardless of your choice of natural birth or otherwise.

 Bradley method focuses on the presence of a birth coach that actively participates in taking you through the process of labor and delivery.
 The coach can be your husband or an actual birthing coach.

-There are certain trained instructors who can help you with the process and also provide a coaching partner in case your husband is not available.
+There are certainly trained instructors who can help you with the process and also provide a coaching partner in case your husband is not available.

 Natural childbirth is only recommended in case you are low-risk.
 If you are high-risk, you are advised to go to a hospital.
 In the case of a low-risk delivery, you generally are safe.

 It also means that you should follow the recommendations of your coach or instructor.
 If not properly followed, complications can occur.
 It is also important to note that you are open to other procedures in case any complications occur.
 Refusing those procedures can put your and your child’s life in danger.